deecodez/country_app/README.md

 1. The app run from main.dart
 2. Consist of two Screens
 3. Country List Screen: Consist of all countries return from the api
-3. Country Details Screen: Display all details of country when tap
+3. Country Details Screen: Display all details of country when tapped

 <!-- Libarary Used -->
 ## Library Use